usman-pucit/CarFitApplication/README.md

 # CarFit Application

- CarFit application is a Car wash booking solution through iOS application.
-It envolves 3 characters in this business.
-The first one is CarFitClient that need to done their job for a car wash and he had placed an order for it, second one is a manager who is managing all such jobs and
+ CarFit application is a Car wash booking solution with iOS application.

 # Release Notes

-## Application Main Components:
+### Main Components:

-### Language: Swift
+- Language: Swift
-### MVVM architecture + Combine
+- MVVM architecture with Combine [Reference link](https://developer.apple.com/documentation/combine)
-### APIClientProtocol ( Currently for Mock API Services but can be extended for SOAP & Rest services).
+- APIClientProtocol ( Currently for Mock API Services but can be extended for SOAP & Rest services).
-### Codable's
+- Codable's
-### MOCK scheme and environment.
+- MOCK scheme and environment.
-### Dependecncy Injections
+- Dependecncy Injections
-### Unit testing for ViewModel's
+- Unit testing for ViewModel's

-## Focused Areas are:
+### Focused Areas are:

-### Generic components
+- Generic components for reusability
-### SOLID principles
+- SOLID principles
-### Application architecture
+- Application architecture
-### Design patterns
+- Design patterns
-### Dependency Injections
-### Easy to understand, modifiable and structural code.
+- Testibility, Scalability and easy to understand and extend.
+- MVVM with reactive programming(Combine Framework) to get data stream and propegation of changes at one place.

-## Improvement & Enhancement Areas:
+### Improvement & Enhancement Areas:

-### Test coverage including UI testing.
+- Test coverage including UI testing.
-###  On project enhacement and project extension code can be sub divided into small factories, groups and units for an optimized solution.
+- More schemes and environments as per need.
+- Network layer and data security layer.
+- TableView and CollectionView can be extended to a generic datasource to acheive reusibility.